-True fact: you can wander into almost any Parisian cafe, bar, or restaurant and spend the night drinking perfectly delicious and relatively cheap French wine.
-In fact, you could spend your entire time in Paris without stopping in any of the bars we’ve outlined below (but like, we recommend trying at least one), and still be completely satisfied with your drinking experience.
+Obviously, you could spend your entire time in Paris without stopping in any of the bars we’ve outlined below.
+You’d still be completely satisfied with your drinking experience.
+But like, we recommend trying at least one.
 The French do a lot of things right, and serving up some of the best wine in the world is certainly one of them.

 If you’re fancy (as most of our friends are), then La Galerie Lounge is YO SPOT.
-We’ve been on record many a time declaring our love for dive bars and holes in all walls, far and wide, but how can you pass up a cocktail from Le Bar — sipping elegantly, as you cozy up into a 19th-century sofa and people watch over a glass of champagne or one of their signature cocktails?
+We’ve been on record many a time declaring our love for dive bars and holes in all walls, far and wide.
+But how can you pass up a cocktail from Le Bar?
 You can’t, we say.
+Picture it.
+Sipping elegantly, as you cozy up into a 19th-century sofa and people watch over a glass of champagne or one of their signature cocktails.

 Though this will be the priciest drink of your trip, it’s worth it for the experience of enjoying the atmosphere of one of Paris’s most famous and refined hotels.
 PLUS, if your trip overlaps with the holiday season, you won’t find better holiday decor.
 The George V’s Artistic Director, Jeff Leatham, outdoes himself year after year, and this season’s giant gold reindeer were no exception.
 And he’s Oprah (and LT)-approved, sooo… he’s kind of a big deal.